 Practical tips

-You are hungry, want to spend the night in the city or need more information?
+Are you hungry, want to spend the night in the city or need more information?
 Then our practical tips will help you.

 Tourist information

 The central tourist information office is located at 2 Alba Iulia Street, where you can get competent help every day during the week from 8 am to 4 pm.
+We can also recommend the German-language website temeswar.info, which contains practical information as well as many descriptions of places of interest.

-Food and Drink
+Food and drink

 - Merlot.
 Elegant restaurant where you can enjoy artfully designed, upscale cuisine at more than moderate prices.